system-pclub/rust-study/README.md

 or indirectly as an index to access a buffer, without any boundary checks."
 The detailed labels are in columns "AA" - "AC".

 Lines 692 - 694.
-"In five of them, null pointer dereferencing happens in an interior unsafe function."
+"In four of them, null pointer dereferencing happens in an interior unsafe function."
 The detailed labels are in column "AE".

 Lines 698 - 701.
 "Four of them use unsafe code to create an uninitialized